 Applications should include:

-Send your materials as a single pdf to firstname.lastname@example.org with "(current year) Minter Summer Scholarship Submission" in the subject line of the email.
+Send your materials as a single pdf to firstname.lastname@example.org with "(current year) Minter Summer Scholar Submission" in the subject line of the email by March 1.

 The Rice Undergraduate Scholars Program (RUSP) is a two-semester, for-credit, undergraduate research program aimed at students interested in pursuing a research career.
 Senior (and in some cases junior) Rice students engage in a year-long research project and attend weekly seminars on topics related to graduate school, research careers in various sectors, and academic life.
 The program is focused on developing research and presentation skills, an understanding of a research career, and how to apply to graduate education and nationally competitive fellowships that support research careers.
 In addition, all students in the program have access to funding that may be used for research materials or conference attendance.
 How to apply and further information can be found here.